 - Intrusive interstitial guidelines: Content is easily accessible to users without disruptions that lead to unpleasant user experiences (think: annoying pop-ups!)

 Is your website hitting the mark on these five ranking signals?
 Or do you even know?

 If not, now is the time to reassess your website optimization strategy.
-We’ve got you covered with key improvements you can make to your website in advance of Google’s algorithm update.
+We’ve got you covered with key improvements you can make to your website before Google’s algorithm update.

 Core Web Vitals: Three Key Performance Metrics

-Google will now use Core Web Vitals as a key metric for quantifying a page experience and use this measurement as an indicator for how well users experience your site.
+Google will now use Core Web Vitals as a key metric for quantifying a page experience and use this measurement as an indicator of how well users experience your site.

-These factors evaluate the loading speed, responsiveness, and visual stability of a webpage.
-It is essential to test and optimize for the three performance metrics listed below in advance of the page experience updates to ensure your Google search rankings are not impacted.
+These factors evaluate a webpage’s loading speed, responsiveness, and visual stability.
+It is essential to test and optimize for the three performance metrics listed below before the page experience updates to ensure your Google search rankings are not impacted.